-Engine stop switch "ENG.
-STOP"
+Engine stop switch " $\boxtimes / \bigcirc$ "

-Set this switch to "RUN" before starting the engine.
+Set this switch to " $\bigcirc$ " before starting the engine.
 The engine stop switch controls the ignition and stops the engine when it is running.
 Use this switch to stop the engine in an emergency situation.
-The engine will not start or run when this switch is set to "OFF".
+The engine will not start or run when this switch is set to " $\bigotimes$ ".

-Start switch "START"
+Start switch "(s)"

 Push this switch to crank the engine with the starter.
 See the starting instructions on page 6-1 prior to starting the engine.

-Light switch "LIGHTS"
+Light switch " ≣O / ≣O /OFF"

-Set this switch to "LO" to turn on the low beams and the taillight.
-Set the switch to "HI" to turn on the high beams and the taillight.
+Set this switch to " $\leq O$ " to turn on the low beams and the taillight.
+Set the switch to " $\equiv O$ " to turn on the high beams and the taillight.
 Set the switch to "OFF" to turn off all the lights.

 Do not use the headlights with the engine turned off for an extended period of time, otherwise the battery may discharge to the point that the starter motor will not operate properly.
 If this should happen, remove the battery and recharge it.
+See page 8-40 for battery charging information.

-Throttle lever
+EBU18282 Throttle lever

-Once the engine is running, movement of the throttle lever will increase the engine speed.
+Once the engine is running, pushing the throttle lever will increase the engine speed.

 Regulate the speed of the ATV by varying the throttle position.
-Because the throttle is springloaded, the ATV will decelerate, and the engine will return to an idle any time the hand is removed from the throttle lever.
+Because the throttle is spring-loaded, the ATV will decelerate, and the engine will return to an idle any time the throttle lever is released.